Chinese Domain Name Spam

 - Really look at the domain extension – are you going to use it? (i.e. does TMD Online need tmdonline.com.bo (This is for Bolivia by the way)).

 Obviously you should try and secure any domain name that you wish to trade under (so if you are going to open a store in NZ, and the UK, then trying to register .co.nz and .co.uk makes sense).
-If you are going to have a presence in China, then registering .cn also makes sense (although I would encourage you NOT to register with someone who has sent you unsolicited email).
+If you are going to have a presence in China, then registering .cn also makes sense (although we would encourage you NOT to register with someone who has sent you unsolicited email).
 Note you may also register other domain names, to keep your competition from potentially buying them.